Super Junior-D&E: 2011–2013: Formation and debut

-They released a Japanese version of Oppa, Oppa on April 4, 2012.
+The duo released a Japanese version of Oppa, Oppa on April 4, 2012.
 The single also contained lead single "Oppa, Oppa" and B-side single "First Love".
-"Oppa, Oppa" peaked at #2 on the Oricon single daily and weekly charts, and #1 on the Tower Records single chart.
+"Oppa, Oppa" peaked at #2 on the Oricon single daily and weekly charts and #1 on the Tower Records single chart.

 On June 19, 2013, the duo released their second Japanese single "I Wanna Dance" which also includes the B-side track "Love That I Need" featuring Super Junior-M member Henry.

-They released their second digital single "Still You" on December 18, 2013.
+They released their second digital single, "Still You" on December 18, 2013.
 The music video was filmed in London.
 They first performed "Still You" at SM Town Week: Super Junior Treasure Island on December 28 and 29.